Russell Simmons Accused Of Rape By The Granddaughter Of W.W. Norton

 “At no time did she share these feelings about her first sexual encounter with me, which took place roughly 28 years ago.
 I have taken multiple lie detector tests that affirm I never sexually assaulted anyone.
 Alexia and I dated, were intimate and attended multiple events together after she alleges the incident occurred in 1990.
 I considered her a friend for all these years and continue to have a warm relationship with members of her family.
 I believe we last spoke in 2006 when she called to express her disappointment over the fact that I had not attended an event honoring her father.”

 In recent interviews, Jones has stated that she does not live life like a victim.
 She has forgiven Simmons for what he did, and she has found peace within herself.
-She further added, in a a column appearing on Buzzfeed, that she would have probably remained quiet about what happened between the two of them, except that when she saw Simmons denying acts of violence toward a number of other women, she felt it was her responsibility to stand with them.
+She further added, in a column appearing on Buzzfeed, that she would have probably remained quiet about what happened between the two of them except that when she saw Simmons denying acts of violence toward a number of other women, she felt it was her responsibility to stand with them.
 Investigators with the NYPD could not be reached for comment on any investigations involving Simmons.